-Sour stomach can be understood as upper gastrointestinal disturbance.
-Many symptoms are associated with sour stomach.
+The sour stomach can be understood as an upper gastrointestinal disturbance.
+Many symptoms are associated with the sour stomach.
 These are regurgitation, nausea, stomach bloating, gas and belching.
 All of them are also related to acid reflux and indigestion.
 Some of the other names used for describing sour stomach include upset stomach, acid indigestion, stomach reflux and digestive issues.

 Sour stomach generally manifests itself in acute form but it is not necessarily a constant issue.
 You may suffer from sour stomach occasionally and may also recover with or without any treatment.
 However, if it occurs too frequently and hampers your daily life, a sour stomach may indicate some serious gastrointestinal conditions and should not be left untreated.

 The problems in your upper gastrointestinal tract are the general causes for a sour stomach.
 Acid refluxes, as mentioned earlier also, along with non-functional dyspepsia are the most common causes for the symptoms of a sour stomach.
 Here is the list of such major and some minor causes of a sour stomach.

 Causes for Minor instances of Sour Stomach